-1.14.1 As each groups walking route concluded we all regrouped within the council offices to share findings and discuss/debate areas groups regarded as places for improvement and or places of importance.
+1.14.1 As each walking route concluded, the groups met within the Ilminter Town Council offices to share findings, discuss and debate areas, with places for improvement and/or places of importance.

-Main issues discussed and debated:
+Main issues discussed and debated included:

 - a.
 Western approach along the main road needs softening/improving - b.
 A landscape assessment is required to adequately understand existing levels and the environment of Ilminster - c.
 Appropriate housing allocation sites need to be identified - d.
 An important element of Ilminster's character are the small narrow paths and streets giving way to views of wide views of green hills surrounding Ilminster